 Second, we can be comforted by the fact that the end of days is not really the end.
 The Bible makes it clear that a believer's final destiny is with Christ (1 Thessalonians 4:13-18) and that God will keep us safe as we patiently endure the trials of this world (Revelation 3:10).
 Furthermore, after the trials associated with the end of days, God's kingdom will come to earth, and there will be a new earth and new heavens, and everything will be made beautiful and right (Revelation 21).
 Whether or not we are there to experience those end times trials, the believer's end is a happy one—we will be with Him eternally, in a place where there is no fear, no crying, no death, and the fullness of joy and delight that He has promised (Revelation 21:3-4; Psalm 16:11).

-Third, because we are in Christ, we do not have to fear the Judgment Day.
+Third, because we are in Christ, we do not have to fear Judgment Day.
 We are told to be confident about judgment, not because of our own merit, but because we are covered by Christ's merit.
 He loves us, and His love drives away fear (1 John 4:17-18).
 If, however, you do not know the Lord, you do have reason to fear.
 Nothing is more fearful than to face a perfect God who knows you perfectly and knows you have fallen short of perfection (Romans 3:20, 23).
-Jesus did not come to judge us, but to save us.
-However, those who reject His offer of salvation will face the Judge at the end of days without Christ, and that is truly something to fear (John 3:17-18).
+Jesus came to save us.
+However, those who reject His offer of salvation will face judgment at the end of days without Christ, and that is truly something to fear (John 3:17-18).